 The analysis of the Nahm transform requires a fine understanding of the asymptotic structure of the instanton connection and curvature.
 In particular, one generally requires that the curvature decays quadratically and that at large radius the connection decomposes as a direct sum of $U(1)$ instanton bundles up to a negligible error.
 Jaffe and Taubes \cite[Theorem 10.3 and Theorem 10.5]{JT80} proved these asymptotic properties for $SU(2)$ monopoles in $\IR^3$.
 Until \cite{First}, these prescribed asymptotics were simply assumed for all higher rank gauge groups, leaving unaddressed whether the Nahm transform gave information about the full moduli space or only the special subset satisfying the requisite asymptotics.

 In \cite[Theorem A and Theorem B]{First}, we proved that the instanton curvature always decays quadratically and the connection has the desired asymptotics, under the assumption of {\em maximal symmetry breaking}.
 The ALF spaces are asymptotically circle bundles over a finite quotient of $\IR^3$.
 Maximal symmetry breaking is the condition that, at sufficiently large radius, the holonomy of $E$ in the $S^1$ fiber decomposes $E$ into a direct sum of eigenline bundles, with all eigenvalues having multiplicity one.
 Upon dimensional reduction from instantons on $S^1\times \IR^3$ to monopoles on $\IR^3$, maximal symmetry breaking becomes the condition that $E$ decomposes into a direct sum of eigenline bundles of the Higgs field, with all eigenvalues having multiplicity one.
 This assumption is automatically satisfied for all nontrivial $SU(2)$ monopoles on $\IR^3$.
 Most analysis of instanton moduli spaces has been carried out under the assumption of maximal symmetry breaking.
 In the absence of the assumption of maximal symmetry breaking, our understanding of the Nahm transform and the moduli space of instantons is much weaker.
-Two recent papers \cite{CN22} and \cite{Me24} advance our understanding of the moduli spaces in the more general case.
+Stratification of monopole moduli spaces in this general case (identifying it with the stratification of rational maps) was given in \cite{Mur89}.
+Existence of hyperk\"ahler metrics on each stratum is conjectured in \cite{MS03}.
+Two recent papers \cite{CN22} and \cite{Me24} further advance our understanding of these moduli spaces.
 In \cite{CN22}, Charbonneau and Nagy develop the Nahm transform to construct monopoles without maximal symmetry breaking.
 In \cite{Me24}, Mendizabal uses Fredholm theory and inverse function theorem techniques to construct monopole moduli spaces, without assuming maximal symmetry breaking.
-The latter analysis uses essentially the assumption that the monopoles asymptotically decompose as $U(1)$ monopoles.
+The latter analysis uses essentially the assumption that the monopoles asymptotically decompose as a direct sum of $U(1)$ monopoles.

-Our goal in this paper is to show that -{\em without the assumption of maximal symmetry breaking }- monopoles on $\IR^3$, calorons, and instanton connections on multi-center Taub-NUT manifolds always asymptotically decompose as a sum of $U(1)$ instantons (or monopoles), and so remove a major obstacle to the careful study of the moduli space of instantons with arbitrary asymptotic holonomy.
+Our goal in this paper is to show that --- {\em without the assumption of maximal symmetry breaking } --- monopoles on $\IR^3$, calorons, and instanton connections on multi-center Taub-NUT manifolds always asymptotically decompose as a sum of $U(1)$ instantons (or monopoles), and so remove a major obstacle to the careful study of the moduli space of instantons with arbitrary asymptotic holonomy.